The Berenstain Bears Play Ball: Plot

 Papa Bear learns from the newspaper about Little League baseball tryouts taking place in Bear Country.
-Elated at the idea of Brother Bear becoming a baseball star, Papa enrolls Brother in the tryouts despite Brother's indifference towards Little League.
-By contrast, Sister shows enthusiasm, talent, and passion for the game but is overlooked by Papa, who believes that she is better suited to activities more typical of girls her age.
+Elated at the idea of Brother Bear becoming a baseball star, Papa enrolls Brother in the tryouts and pressures him to master the game quickly despite Brother's indifference towards Little League.
+By contrast, Sister shows clear talent and passion for the game but is overlooked by Papa, who insists she should focus on activities typical of girls her age.
 Even Mama, who is supportive of Sister's interest in the game, laments that girls not being allowed to play baseball is "the way it's always been".
-Nevertheless, Sister, defiant towards the idea that her gender should limit her future pursuits, continues to display great interest in baseball.
+Defiant towards this idea, Sister continues to display great interest in baseball.

 While Papa tries to teach Brother a baseball lesson, Brother’s friends invite him to go play with them in the woods.
 A suspicious Papa secretly follows Brother into the woods, where it is revealed that Brother, his friends, and several other cubs who were in line for the Little League tryouts, are playing their own baseball game solely for fun.
 Papa realizes that he had been focusing too much on competition and helps train Brother and the cubs without the pressure he had put on Brother.
 Papa also allows Sister to join the practice sessions, where she turns out to be an excellent player.